Sanjay Gandhi National Park: History

-Geography
+Geography and hydrology

-The park occupies most of the northern suburbs of Mumbai.
+Sanjay Gandhi National Park covers about 103 km2, including 44.44 km2 in Mumbai Suburban district and about 59.24 km2 in Thane district.
+It occupies most of the northern suburbs of Mumbai.
 To the west lie the suburbs of Goregaon, Malad, Kandivali, Borivali, and Dahisar.
 To the east lie the suburbs of Bhandup and Mulund.
 To the south lies the Aarey Milk Colony and the university campus of IIT Bombay.The northern reaches of this forest lie in Thane city.
 The park and the areas around it, except Thane city, are all part of Mumbai.
-It is the only protected forest located within the limits of a city.
+Sanjay Gandhi National Park is one of the few protected areas in India that falls within the municipal limits of a major metropolis.
+It has been described as a notable example of a large urban national park, where biodiversity conservation, public access, informal settlement, and metropolitan expansion intersect in a highly compressed landscape.